 Whether you are visiting family in Detroit for Thanksgiving this year or seeing the sights, it is never too early to start planning the holiday weekend.
 Fun things to do in Detroit during Thanksgiving weekend include concerts, musicals, sports, and one of the best Thanksgiving parades in the nation.

 Keep in mind that Detroit is famous for mixing things up weather-wise, which means you can never rule out temperatures in the 70s and/or snow over the holiday weekend.
-That being said, if you are from out of town, you should pack for what is typical: temperatures around 40 degrees.
+That being said, if you are from out of town, you should pack for what is typical—temperatures around 40 degrees.

-There are several Thanksgiving-related events scheduled in the metropolitan area, including Detroit's Turkey Trot (featuring the 10K Turkey Trot and 5K Stuffing Strut).
+There are several Thanksgiving-related events scheduled in the metropolitan Detroit area, including Detroit's Turkey Trot (featuring the 10K Turkey Trot and 5K Stuffing Strut).
 There are also two combination events—the popular Drumstick Double (10 km and 5 km), and the Cranberry Combo (1 mile and 5 km).